richursa/zap-it/README.md

 # zap-it
-ever wanted to send data over the internet or lan but you worry that your neighbourhood aunty's might be snooping on your data ,worry no more this simple program helps you send files across platforms and devices with ease
+echo "ever wanted to send data over the internet or over wifi but afraid of neighbourhood auntys who watch everything even snoop on your data!fear no more use zapsend and zaprecv to send data over the internet encrypted using aes128bit encryption !works fine on lan but enable port forwarding when behind nat or a router"
-.this uses aes128 bit encryption
- .feel free to use it over lan
-.enable port forwarding if using over internet or if you are behind a router